pw4rn3r/ECE382/admin/course_letter.md

 ### Homework

-Reading assignments are provided at the top of the lesson notes and should be accomplished **prior** to the designated class.
-Homework assignments are also given at the top of the class notes and are due BOC the next lesson.
+Reading assignments include the lesson notes provided on each lesson page, along with the links and datasheet pages specified at the top of the respective lesson page.
+The Barrett readings are optional.
+Readings should be accomplished **prior** to the designated class in order to be most beneficial.

+Graded homework assignments are also given at the top of the class notes and are due BOC the next lesson unless otherwise stated.

-### Labs / Lab Notebooks
+### Prelabs, Labs, and Lab Notebooks

-Labs will be turned in and graded via Bitbucket.
+Prelabs and Labs will be turned in and graded via Bitbucket unless otherwise stated.  **Prelabs are due NLT one duty day prior to the day you start a lab.**  This is to ensure that instructors have a reasonable amount of time to provide you feedback on your plan prior to starting the lab.

 Lab notebooks must follow the lab notebook standards specified under the [Lab Notebooks](/382/admin/labs.html) link on the Admin page.
 The lab notebook is maintained as a journal of your lab experience and should allow you, or any knowledgeable engineer, to recreate your project.

 ### Exams